 The eyes can get a bit tricky to render right in a mosaic.
 It's such an important feature, yet so small, so sometimes it’s hard to get it to look right.
 You can try couple of things when this happens.
 You can render your mosaic again and again until you get a version where the eyes look good.
 Or you can save your mosaic, and then replace the pictures in the eye area yourself manually.
-You can do this by clicking/tapping and holding down on the small picture you want to replace.
+You can do this by clicking/tapping on the small picture you want to replace.
 Then clicking replace, and then selecting the new picture you want to replace it with.

 Skin tone is another common issue that takes a little know how to get it right.
 There are 3 ways to make it better.
 First is, add more small pictures where the photo is a close-up face shot with the same skin tone as the big picture.
 This will allow those photos with the same skin tone to be used around the areas of the face and skin of the big picture.
 Second is, to use a third-party image editing software to tweak the colors of your big picture.
 Lastly, you can try to increase the colorization of your mosaic.